 Tiffany ceiling, El Gran Hotel Ciudad de Mexico

-You might like to arrive early to stay later to discover Mexico City and her incredible museums and restaurants.
+Optional: Arrive early and/or stay later to discover Mexico City and her incredible museums and restaurants.
 We will give you a list of recommendations to explore on your own.

 Katharsis, 1934 mural by Jose Clemente Orozco, Palacio Bellas Artes